codarrenvelvindron/codarren.github.io/_drafts/Shortening_work_meetings.md

 ### 6. Finish early
 There is nothing more gratifying that a meeting planned for 30 minutes that finishes within 15 minutes.

-This leaves a longing feeling of productiveness in people's minds.
+This leaves a longing feeling of productiveness in everyone's mind.

 If you have nothing else to say, free the people.
 Please.